 As of the moment, the podcast hosting battle lies between Buzzsprout and New York-based company, Podbean, which was founded in 2006 and mostly provides the same services as its competitor.
 Both hosting platforms have easy-to-use dashboards and embeddable players while also offering RSS feed, podcast statistics, and website availability.
 Despite the identical services, there a few features that set these two apart.

 For one, Podbean has a live streaming function and app audio recorder that users can take advantage of if they plan to mix up the variety of their content.
 It also appears that Podbean is the cheaper option, charging users $9/month (if billed annually) compared to Buzzsprout’s $12/month plan.
-For multiple collaborators, on the other hand, Podbean is the more pricey option, offering $99 monthly fees which include multiple podcast shows and team members.
-Buzzsprout meanwhile offers unlimited team member plans at a reasonably lower cost, making it a better platform for users having one podcast show with multiple members.
+For multiple collaborators, on the other hand, Podbean is the pricier option, offering $99 monthly fees that include multiple podcast shows and team members.
+Buzzsprout, meanwhile, offers unlimited team member plans at a reasonably lower cost, making it a better platform for users having one podcast show with multiple members.